nventive/RequestsSignature-Dart/README.md

 - Request local path: UTF-8 encoded binary values of the Request Uri local path (e.g. `/api/v1/users`)
 - Request query string: UTF-8 encoded binary values of the Request Query string, including the leading `?` (e.g. `?q=search`)
 - Request body: Raw bytes of the request body

-*See the Configuration section on how to customize the signature.*

-### Nonce repository

-By default, nonce are not stored and checked, which means that you are vulnerable to replay attacks for the duration of the clock skew.

 ### Auto retry on clock skew detection (client)